arrowtype/HOI-test/README.md

 Cubic curves can create a much wider range of shapes than quadratic curves – see the Pomax guide’s [Circles and quadratic Bézier curves](https://pomax.github.io/bezierinfo/#circles) and [Circles and cubic Bézier curves](https://pomax.github.io/bezierinfo/#circles_cubic) for demoes & explanations of this.

 Because quadratic curves are somewhat limited, that means that Quadratic NLI offers much more control than Linear interpolation, but not as much control as Cubic (or greater) NLI.
-But, it has the benefit of being more simpler to create than Cubic NLI.
+But, it has the benefit of being simpler to create than Cubic NLI.

 Specific limitations found in these quadratic NLI tests:
 - A rectangle gets slightly smaller when rotating 90 degrees